The Best Free Firewall Software [January 2021]

-A firewall is not a get out of jail free card that guarantees your safety while online.
-It will help protect you because it forms part of defense in depth that helps keep you safe.
-Along with a router-based hardware firewall, good internet habits, a decent antivirus and malware scanner, a firewall will help keep you safe while online.
+Just as you wouldn’t leave home for work without locking your door, you shouldn’t use a device on the internet without securing it first.
+Firewall software is just one way to do that, but it’s certainly one of the strongest.
+While a firewall is not a get out of jail free card that guarantees your safety online, it will help protect you when you’re browsing the web.
+Your firewall forms part of the defense your computer relies on everyday to keep you, your computer, and your information safe.
+Combined with a router-based firewall, good internet habits, and a decent antivirus program, a firewall will help keep you safe while online.

-This guide concentrates on Windows computers.
-Mac is inherently more secure and suffers less from malware than Windows.
+In this guide, we’ll be concentrating on computers—specifically, on Windows computers.
+Smartphones have walled gardens that help mitigate the risks of browsing without a firewall (especially on iOS), while macOS has a built-in firewall that makes it easy to stay safe online.
 As long as you have enabled the default firewall in Mac OS, you have enough protection already.
-Windows does come with a built in firewall but it does not currently monitor outgoing traffic which is a big security flaw.
+Windows does come with a built-in firewall, but it does not currently monitor outgoing traffic which is a big security flaw.
 That’s why the third-party firewall market is so buoyant.

 Comodo Firewall is my firewall of choice.
 I have it installed on all of my computers and on my phone.
 It provides a good level of protection, doesn’t get in the way, offers HIPS protection, sandboxing, a game mode and configurable rules.
 For a free firewall, there is a lot of utility in this program.

 The installer may be quite large but the program itself is light on resources.
 Make sure to opt out of the browser and search engine change when installing though.
 Comodo runs a widget in the top right of your screen.
 You can turn this off in Settings if you wish.